vdaburon/CreateHtmlForFilesInDirectory/README.md

  * jpg
  * jpeg
  * html
+ * txt
+ * htm

-The link is "&lt;a ref=" relative for files of type: csv, jtl, xml, gz, zip, log, xlsx, xls (to download it)
+The link is "&lt;a ref=" relative for files of type: csv, jtl, xml, gz, zip, log, xlsx, xls, txt, htm (to download it)

 The link is "<img src=" relative for files of type: gif, png, bmp, jpg, jpeg (to view it)

-For html files, the content is read and directly included in the generated html page (blocks of html tables created with the csv-report-to-html tool from csv file).
-This HTML included file must not have elements &lt;html&gt; and &lt;/html&gt;.
+For html files (.html), the content is read and directly included in the generated html page (blocks of html tables created with the csv-report-to-html tool from csv file).
+This HTML included file must not have elements &lt;html&gt; and &lt;/html&gt;. **Please note:** ".html" and ".htm" files are treated differently.

 Sorting algorithm : Ascending alphabetical sorting but filenames with less directory deep are before file this directory
 <pre>